 He has established studios, organized events, made his own way independent of institutions and nationality now for over ten years through relocations between several countries.
 By now his work has been presented in over 15 countries with CDs published on four continents.
 He is ever surprised to discover new listeners and collectors of his music in the most disparate places—from Japan to Lapland from Moscow to Montana.

-Based in southern Oregon since 2013.
-Michael has recently been going out to south Asia to help with various projects.
+Between 2015 and 2022, he been working south Asia to help with various projects.
 Completing the sound design for Anirban Datta’s new documentary film, ‘Shamans of the Streets.’
 Also has volunteered with audio restoration work for the Tibetan Library of Works and Archives in Dharamshala.
 As well, he is making occasional ‘Sonic-Arts’ workshops at various locations where he shares his love of listening to the world we inhabit.
-Sharing ‘deep listening’ experiences, sound-arts as trans-personal experiences and an increasing imperative to be a part of the global shift of consciousness through applied artistic life action.
+Most recently working for the Desuup Skilling Program in Bhutan where he taught an intense intro to ‘Sonic-Arts’ as a method to enter Sound Engineering and Sound Design for Film.
+He continues to share ‘deep listening’ experiences, sound-arts as trans-personal experiences and an increasing imperative to be a part of the global shift of consciousness through applied artistic life action when ever there is an opportunity to find conscious listeners.

 LINK to recent article on BANDCAMP